Skip to main content

 1. Access the Position History tab.

-2. Manage and view all its fields including the Basic Pay one, according to the rights granted (View, Delete, Insert, Update).
+2. Manage and view all its fields including the Basic Pay one, according to the permissions granted (View, Delete, Insert, Update).

 Managing Employee Details on the Employee Screen

-From the Employees tab it is possible to amend the details related to the selected employee.
-When modifying the Basic Pay value along with any of the above-mentioned fields, Indigo will prompt you to Set an Effective Date (the date from which the modification applies).
+From the Employees tab you can amend details related to the selected employee.
+When modifying the Basic Pay value, along with any of the above-mentioned fields, Indigo will prompt you to Set an Effective Date (the date from which the modification applies).
 This is compulsory.

 πŸ—’οΈ Note